-Approximately 1 in 5 Americans experience dental pain every six months.
-Dental emergencies occur commonly, so it’s important to recognize them and have a game plan ahead of time.
+Dental emergencies occur commonly, so it’s important to recognize them when they occur and have a game plan in place ahead of time.
 At Lovett Dental West U, we provide emergency dental services during regular office hours.
-Additionally, we prioritize urgent cases when you come to our office in West U, Texas.
+Additionally, we prioritize urgent cases when you come to our office in Houston, Texas.
 While general dental services are crucial to keeping teeth healthy and strong, some emergencies are unpreventable.
 This is why we work hard to help our patients who come to us experiencing a dental emergency.

 What Is a Dental Emergency?